A blood sample drawn from a vein in your arm; blood from the prick of a baby's heel or finger

 The concentration of apo A-I reflects the amount of HDL in the serum.
 Since women tend to have higher HDL, they also have higher levels of apo A-I.

 The apo A-I test is not routinely ordered.
-Health practitioners still have to determine the best uses for the apo A-I and other tests for emerging cardiac risk markers (such as apo B, hs-CRP, and Lp(a)).
+Healthcare practitioners still have to determine the best uses for the apo A-I and other tests for emerging cardiac risk markers (such as apo B, hs-CRP, and Lp(a)).
 They offer additional information in specific situations but are not meant to replace the lipid tests already routinely available.

 What can I do to raise my apo A-I?